Donors help to bring specialized, family-centred care to the new Stollery NICU at the Sturgeon

-That all changes on Monday when the Sturgeon Community Hospital opens its doors to a new $2.3-million Stollery NICU.
-We’ve committed to raising an additional $2 million to fund state-of-the-art equipment and training within the Stollery NICU, with the help of generous donors like you.
+That all changed in October of 2019 when the Sturgeon Community Hospital opened its doors to a new $2.3-million Stollery NICU.
+We’ve invested an additional $2 million to fund state-of-the-art equipment and training within the Stollery NICU, with the help of generous donors like you.

 Check out the following stories to learn more about the impact you’re making on the health of premature babies in Sturgeon: